noodlewerk/NWPusher/README.md

 ---------------
 Before you can start sending push notification payloads, there are a few hurdles to take.
 First you'll need to obtain the *Apple Push Services SSL Certificate* of the app you want to send notifications to.
 This certificate is used by Pusher to set up the SSL connection through which the payloads will be sent to Apple.

 Second you'll need the *device token* of the device you want to send your payload to.
 Every device has its own unique token that can only be obtained from within the app.
-While this might sound very complicated, it all comes down to just a few clicks on Apple's Dev Center website, some gray hairs, and a bit of patience.
+It's a bit complicated, but in the end it all comes down to just a few clicks on Apple's Dev Center website, some gray hairs, and a bit of patience.

 ### Certificate
 Let's start with the SSL certificate.
 The goal is to get both the certificate *and* the private key into your OS X keychain.
-If someone else already generated this certificate, you'll need to ask him or her to export these into a PKCS12 file.
+If someone else already generated this certificate, you'll need to ask for exporting these into a PKCS12 file.
 If there is no certificate generated yet, you can generate the certificate and the private key in the following steps:

 1. Log in to [Apple's Dev Center](https://developer.apple.com)
 2. Go to the *Provisioning Portal* or *Certificates, Identifiers & Profiles*